patchshorts/cgodwin.io/src/posts/architecting-security-compliance-solutions-in-gcp.md

 #### Service Accounts

 * Rotate your service account keys using the [IAM service account API](https://cloud.Google.com/iam/reference/rest/v1).
-* Label the service account with a deplay name that tells you about what it is for and what it has access to.
+* Label the service account with a deploy name that tells you about what it is for and what it has access to.
 * Don't leave the service account keys in email, check them into code, or leave them in the Downloads directory.

 * Audit changes to your policies with Cloud Audit Logs
 * Export logs to Cloud Storage for preservation

 * Audit who has the ability to change your allow policies on your projects.
-* Limit access to logs per least privilige princples
+* Limit access to logs per least privilege principles
 * Use the Cloud Audit Logs to audit who has service account key access

 #### Policy management